The Shafarevich conjecture for hypersurfaces in abelian varieties: Collected inequalities involving Eulerian numbers

 \section{Collected inequalities involving Eulerian numbers}

-The argument above used several dozen inequalities involving Eulerian numbers.
+The argument in Section \ref{combinatorics} used several dozen inequalities involving Eulerian numbers.
 We will not give detailed proofs of them; aside from the inequality in Lemma \ref{bound_rr_3r}, each of the inequalities used can be proven using Lemma \ref{euler_asymptotic_bound} or Lemma \ref{patching_asymptotics} for large $n$, and then verifying by hand the finite number of remaining cases.
-One such proof is presented as Lemma \ref{ineq_example} to illustrate the method.
-The Python code used to verify the finite number of cases will be posted as an ancillary file alongside the arXiv submission.
+The Python code used to verify these remaining cases has been posted as an ancillary file alongside the arXiv submission.
+One proof is presented as Lemma \ref{ineq_example} to illustrate the method.

 The reader is encouraged to verify the plausibility of such inequalities for large $n$, using the asymptotic approximation $A(n, q) \sim (q+1)^n$, which is valid for fixed $q$ and large $n$.

 Recall our convention that $A(n, q) = 0$ if $q \geq n$.